A6503/weatherSearch/README.md

 # Packaging
 Using Electron Forge, the package.json script is automatically created and the application can be built with `npm run make`.
 An executable file will be created in the output folder, ready to be run.

-index.html is also operable by itself as a standalone webpage, however through Electron it becomes portable and easy to distribute.
+The application is alternatively viable without packaging, as index.html itself is functional as a simple html webpage with css and javascript.
+Through Electron it becomes portable and easy to distribute.